-- As you will find out, group work is not always easy team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conflicts often result from differing skills levels and work ethics.
+As you will find out, group work is not always easy - team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conflicts often result from differing skills levels and work ethics.
 When teams work and communicate well, however, the benefits more than compensate for the difficulties.
 One way to improve the chances that a team will work well is to agree beforehand on what everyone on the team expects from everyone else.
-It is strongly advised that the team prepares a Team Expectations Agreement sheet detailing the rules and expectations you agree as a team to adopt. - Dealing with non-cooperative team members: If a team member refuses to cooperate, their name should not be included on a status report.
+It is strongly advised that the team prepares a Team Expectations Agreement sheet detailing the rules and expectations you agree as a team to adopt.

+Dealing with non-cooperative team members:

+- ✓ If a team member refuses to cooperate, their name should not be included on a status report.
 If the problem persists, the team should meet with the instructor so that the problem can be resolved, if possible.
 If the problem still continues, the cooperating team members may notify the uncooperative member in writing that he/she is in danger of being fired, sending a copy of the memo to the instructor.
 If there is no subsequent improvement, they should notify the individual in writing (copy to the instructor) that he/she is no longer with the team.
 The fired student should meet with the instructor to discuss options.
-Students who get fired must find another team willing to add them as a member or otherwise get zero. - Individual assessment of team work: Every student will be asked to submit an Anonymous Peer Evaluation Form that will be turned in right before the Final Presentation. - Consult with the instructor if a conflict arises that cannot be worked through by the team. - The essay "Coping with Hitchhikers and Couch Potatoes on Teams" is included in the next page.
+Students who get fired must find another team willing to add them as a member or otherwise get zero. - If a student feels that they are doing all the work, they should contact the instructor immediately so that the instructor can setup a mandatory Weekly Activity Report for each student in the group.
+This will help the instructor determine the amount of contribution of each student. - Individual assessment of team work: Every student will be asked to submit an Anonymous Peer Evaluation Form that will be turned in right before the Final Presentation. - Consult with the instructor if a conflict arises that cannot be worked through by the team. - The essay "Coping with Hitchhikers and Couch Potatoes on Teams" is included in the next page.
 This essay is a brief, adapted version from "It takes two to Tango: how 'Good' students enable problematic behavior in Teams", Barbara Oakley, Journal of Student Centered Learning, Vol. 1, Issue 1, Fall 2002, pp. 19-27.